-- We have eliminated our Breakfast Buffet and presently offer “Grab and Go” breakfasts (to be enjoyed in your room) in accordance with recommended Social Distancing guidelines.
+- We now offer convenient “Grab and Go” breakfasts (to be enjoyed in your room) in accordance with recommended Social Distancing guidelines.

 - We have been in constant contact with our supply chain.
-Other than hand sanitizer, there are no known delays on supplies right now.
+There are no known delays on needed supplies right now.

 - Our staff breaks and lunches are being staggered.
 Employees are encouraged to enjoy their meals in accordance with recommended Social Distancing guidelines.

 - We have equipped our staff with appropriate personal protection devices (Gloves, Glasses, etc.) and engaged in supplemental training (Proper Handwashing, Germ Hot Spots (e.g. switches, remotes.)
 Our supplier has provided additional safety training and Material Data Safety Sheets regarding our chemicals.
 Frequency of cleaning public areas and touch points (like elevators, lobbies, door handles, public washrooms has been increased.)
-High quality hospital-grade disinfectant is being used across the hotel.
+High quality hospital-grade disinfectant and virus killing UV Lighting is being used across the hotel.

 - All sanitation practices have been enhanced, with frequent robust cleaning and disinfecting of all guestrooms, equipment, public areas, shared spaces and high-touch surfaces.